ITWDiagraph/BoxwriterInterop/README.md

 - **PrinterName**: Name of the printer that the command is targeting
 - **TaskName**: Name of a task that is on the printer

-There will be no tasks returned if there are no tasks on the printer
+`{Get tasks, PrinterName}` is returned if there are no tasks on the printer

 ## Load Task
 Prints a message

-Making a TCP Request on the port *default 2202* with the data
+Making a request with the data

     {Load task, PrinterName, TaskName}